jatin7/fedemo/vm/vmware-notes.md

     toolscripts.beforepoweroff = "true"
     toolscripts.beforesuspend = "true"

-guestos needs to be corrected for VMware
+* guestos needs to be corrected for VMware

-ide* need to be corrected so that all IDE devices are on controller 0
+* ide1:* need to be corrected to be on controller 0

 Convert the Virtualbox OVA to VMWare VMX